 Before applications are approved, applicants must provide evidence of the availability of funds to pay for the cost of the project, minus the amount allocated through State Aid for Library Construction.
 Verification must be in the form of bank or bond certification, an official document(s) signed by a financial authority connected with the applying institution, and/or such other evidentiary documents as necessary.
 Note: Library applicants do not receive the final ten percent of the State aid until the project is completed and closed.
 Applicants need to make sure enough local funds are available to complete projects.

-A new law passed in 2019 (Chapter 381 of the Laws of 2019) allows for additional State funding up to 90% of the total project costs for a library serving economically distressed communities.
-This new law allocates to each library system a limited amount of funding to support such projects (funding is capped at 10% of the library system’s construction aid allocation.
-If a library’s application is selected by the system for State funding above 75%, the entire State-funded portion of the library’s project application must come from this capped system allotment of 10%.
-If a system does not use the entire 10% allotment to fund projects requesting over 75%, then those State funds may be used to support other library projects.
+New laws passed in 2019 (Chapter 381 of the Laws of 2019) and in 2021 (Chapter 627 of the Laws of 2021) allow for additional State funding up to 90% of the total project costs for a library serving economically distressed communities.
+These new laws allocate to each library system a limited amount of funding to support such projects (funding is capped at 50% of the library system’s total construction aid allocation.
+If a library’s application is selected by the system for State funding above 75.00%, the entire State-funded portion of the library’s project application award must come from this capped system allotment of 50%.
+If a system does not use the entire 50% allotment to fund projects requesting over 75.00%, then those State funds may be used to support other library projects.

 Libraries serving economically distressed communities must first meet all requirements to receive State funding at the 75% level.
 In order to be eligible for additional State funding beyond 75%, a library must meet these additional requirements: